absmach/magistrala/auth/README.md

 - ID - key ID
 - Type - one of the three types described below
 - IssuerID - an ID of the Magistrala User who issued the key
-- Subject - user email
+- Subject - user ID for which the key is issued
 - IssuedAt - the timestamp when the key is issued
 - ExpiresAt - the timestamp after which the key is invalid

-There are _three types of authentication keys_:
+There are four types of authentication keys:

-- User key - keys issued to the user upon login request
+- Access key - keys issued to the user upon login request
+- Refresh key - keys used to generate new access keys
+- Recovery key - password recovery key
 - API key - keys issued upon the user request
-- Recovery key - password recovery key
+- Invitation key - keys used to invite new users

 Authentication keys are represented and distributed by the corresponding [JWT](jwt.io).